 Students New to GJCW

 Students who are new to the workshop will do an in-person audition at Chapin Jazz Studio in Grayslake with the directors.
 After registering, students will receive a link to sign up for an audition time.
 The directors do their best to make the auditions a fun and educational experience.

 - Decide which combo level you feel matches your current playing and improvising ability.
 Learn about Combo Levels & Music

 - Video record yourself playing and improvising over the jazz tune listed for your combo level.

 Tips on how to prepare for an audition

 Piano, vibes, and guitar

-Be ready to play a bass line, or play what is written on the supplemental page, for one of the tunes.
-Tip: bass players usually play the chord root on beat one, and, depending on the type of tune, move through scale tones to the next chord’s root.
+Be ready to play a bass line on the tune for the level of combo you feel will help you grow this summer.
+Tip: bass players usually play the chord root on beat one, and then play scale tones or chord tunes to the next chord’s root.
 You may also solo over the changes for the audition.

-Be ready to play a swing beat for the blues, or what you would play behind one of the tunes above.
+Be ready to play a swing beat on the tune for the level of combo you feel will help you grow this summer.
 Keep it simple.
 Jazz combos need to hear a steady beat, and, generally, complicated playing confuses the band about where the beat is.
 You may also solo over the changes for the audition.

 You are free to use the audition tunes or to audition with any song of your choice.
 We encourage vocalists to do an in-person audition.